Top Ideas for a Stunning Victorian Style Bathroom

 Patterned Walls

 It wasn’t just the floors that were often patterned in Victorian England, but the walls too.
-Both would be a bit much in this day and age, but choosing one or the other and setting it against a plain wood floor or white wall can garner incredible results.
+Both would be a bit much in this day and age, but choosing one or the other and setting it against a plain wood floor or white wall can look very striking.

 Take this design, for example, with wonderful William Morris-esque nature patterns interrupted by a decorative fireplace and tall, Victorian-style doors in a deep muted blue.
 Is it quirky?
 Absolutely.
 Does it work?
 Absolutely!